Adding a Workflow

 Workflow syntax is not correct

 Only workflows which are syntactically correct will be saved to your account.
 Prior to saving a workflow, it is recommended that you use a tool to perform static type checking and syntax validation.
-One such tool is MiniWDL, a command line utility and execution engine for WDL.
-If running the miniwdl check command succeeds, and you are still not seeing your workflow in Workbench, please contact DNAstack support.
+On such tool is MiniWDL, a command line utility and execution engine for WDL.
+If running the miniwdl check

 Missing files